 If you sell products and services online

 this means that you are not only competing with other e-commerce retailers on price and service, but with traditional brick-and-mortar stores as well.
 That’s a challenge for your website and customer service department, because replacing the human interactions customers have with salespeople in the store is very difficult to do online, as is replacing the ability to see, touch, and feel actual products in person.
-Strategies such as detailed product videos (see below), and extended online Chat can make a big difference in that regard.
+Strategies such as detailed product videos, and extended online Chat can make a big difference in that regard.

 However, even with in-person sales still going strong, the NRF predicts a strong 2015 holiday for online sales.
 Its recent report estimates that holiday online sales will increase between 6 and 8 percent over the 2014 holiday season, totaling over $105 billion.
 And, even though it is a bit early in the holiday shopping season to read too much into Custora’s statistics for September, 2015, it is encouraging to note that e-commerce revenue was up 11%, and # of orders up 12%, vs. September 2014.

 Use the pricing strategies discussed above to create sales and promotions on your site, and if you ship products consider one of the free shipping strategies to help increase your sales.
 If you also have a retail store, seriously consider adding a ship-to-store and/or pick-up in store option.
-According to the NRF survey, 46.5% of people who plan to shop online will pick items up in the store themselves instead of having them shipped to a home or gift-recipient address.
-And as noted above, the UPS study found that 43% of those people will make additional purchases when they pick up their items.
+According to NRF, 46.5% of people who plan to shop online will pick items up in the store themselves instead of having them shipped to a home or gift-recipient address.
+And as noted above, UPS found that 43% of those people will make additional purchases when they pick up their items.

 If you don’t sell online